Finding Freebies for Your Classroom

 Below are some of my favorite places to find free stuff for my classroom.
 (These do require some legwork, and that may not be something you want to do during your summer vacation.
 Therefore, at the bottom of the post I’ve also included sites that have lists of free online technology materials and software that can be found with just the click of a button.)

-I’ve seen everything from baby clothes to coupons to Jacuzzis listed there, just like this drybar promo code many mothers enjoy.
-Many people give away office supplies, clothes that their kids have outgrown (great for dress up or as cover ups during messy art projects) and other miscellaneous items perfect for a classroom.
+Freecycle is one of my favorite go-to sites for free (duh) stuff.
+I’ve seen everything from baby clothes to coupons to Jacuzzis listed there.
+Many people give away office supplies, clothes that their kids have outgrown (great for dress up or as cover-ups during messy art projects), and other miscellaneous items perfect for a classroom.
 You can make a request on the site too; often people have things collecting dust in their garage that they don’t bother listing because they figure no one wants it.
 Don’t be afraid to ask!
 [Just FYI, many people prefer to answer requests from people who offer their own stuff on the site.
 Trust me, people will want your junk.]

-Check your city’s recycling center (you can find it in the waste management section of the city website.)
+Check your city’s recycling center (you can find it in the waste management section of the city website).
 Most have offers of free paint that people have dropped off; often the can is almost full.
 While latex paint may not necessarily be something you’d put in the hands of small children, think of using it to paint furniture or bulletin boards in the classroom to add some extra color.
 I painted my bulletin boards so that I wouldn’t have to put up new colored paper every year, and it never looked ragged or faded like paper.
 The recycling center also has cleansers and other products that can be useful in the classroom.
 Again, not necessarily for children’s use, but I liked to have some good cleaning products stashed away.

 Craigslist has a freebie section on their site.
 Maybe you want to start a classroom garden.
 I’ve seen free dirt and planks advertised that would make for good window boxes or plots.
 Of course, there are also many other things offered.

-I’ve gone to wallpaper stores and gotten old sample books that can used for art projects, book covers, or even as shelf liners to distinguish different sections of the classroom library (fiction is on the blue papered shelves, nonfiction on the red, etc.).
+I’ve gone to wallpaper stores and gotten old sample books that can be used for art projects, book covers, or even as shelf liners to distinguish different sections of the classroom library (fiction is on the blue papered shelves, nonfiction on the red, etc.).

 Same goes for carpet companies: I’ve gone to a carpet store and received carpet squares (with finished edges so there’s no unraveling) that I used for students to sit on in different areas of the classroom.
 Many companies want to get rid of old samples that are taking up space.
 It takes a bit of time to search and ask around, but often you’ll find your treasure hunts to be quite successful.
 So use this down time before the beginning of the year to hunt down these freebies.